se-datalibrarian/test/README.md

-# Southeast Data Librarian Symposium 2020
+# Southeast Data Librarian Symposium

-Website for the 2020 Southeast Data Librarian Symposium (SEDLS).
+Main website for the Southeast Data Librarian Symposium (SEDLS).
 The SEDLS is intended to provide a low-cost opportunity for librarians and other research data specialists to gather and explore developments in the field of data librarianship, including the management and sharing of research data.

 This is a static site built with [Gridsome](https://gridsome.org/) and [Tailwind CSS](https://tailwindcss.com/)

 ## Development setup

-Instructions for setting up a development environment to edit the SEDLS 2020 website on your own machine.
+Instructions for setting up a development environment to edit the SEDLS website on your own machine.

 ### 1. Install Gridsome CLI tool if you don't have